The Unchartered Southern Coast

 This unique natural water resource was the catalyst for a unique colonisation plan that led to King William IV issuing Letters Patent establishing the British province of South Australia in 1836.

-The birthplace of paddle-steamers and the river-trade, Goolwa was a major industrial & trading port and was almost Australia’s version of New Orleans.
+Unlocking the doorway to the ocean allowed paddle-steamers to create a bustling and vibrant river-trade, for many years Goolwa was a major industrial & trading port and aptly described as Australia’s New Orleans.

 The mighty Murray River